 Call for Faculty Proposals

-The Provost and Dean of the Faculty invites faculty proposals for new Global Engagement Seminars to be offered as soon as summer 2013.
+The Office of the Provost/Dean of the Faculty invites faculty proposals for new global engagement seminars.
 See Global Engagement Seminars for more information on past seminars.

 Global Outreach Course Enhancement Grants

-The Global Studies Center invites proposals to revise existing courses in ways that support the GSCs mission of enriching the Colleges curricular offerings with global perspectives.
-The GSCs objective is to create links between courses taught at Smith and similar courses taught on campuses outside the United States.
+The Lewis Global Studies Center invites proposals to revise existing courses in ways that support the Lewis center's mission of enriching the college's curricular offerings with global perspectives.
+The Lewis center's objective is to create links between courses taught at Smith and similar courses taught on campuses outside the United States.
 More information.
+(PDF)